Skip to content

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!

-1. Consider undergoing a heart risk test.
+1. Take a heart risk test

-Dr. Marashdeh says that all adults over 40 should undergo a risk assessment with their doctors called the ASCVD risk score.
+Dr. Marashdeh says that all adults over 40 should undergo an assessment with their doctors called the ASCVD risk score.
 This test assesses all elements of your lifestyle, genetics, habits, and more to provide you with a calculated risk of heart disease in your lifetime.
-Your score will tell you how aggressively you need to work on your heart health, and whether you may benefit from statin therapy for high blood pressure.
-Why is this test so important?
-Because, said Dr. Marashdeh, heart disease can impact anyone.
-Many people may have underlying heart conditions they aren’t aware of, and they can impact you when you’re least expecting it in many ways — the most severe case being a serious stroke or fatal heart attack.
+Your score will tell you how aggressively you need to work on your heart health.

-“A lot of people will say ‘I don’t have heart disease,’” said Dr. Marashdeh.
+“A lot of people will say ‘I don’t have heart disease,’” Dr. Marashdeh says.
 “But do they have conditions like sleep apnea?
 High cholesterol?
 Is their weight a problem?
 What about diabetes?
 These are all considered risk factors for heart disease, and even if you’re not aware of a heart condition today, these factors can significantly contribute to very serious heart problems down the line.”
-Patients with risk factors or precursors to heart disease should get the ASCVD test as soon as possible, along with adopting heart-healthy habits in their diet and exercise routines.
-“If early risk factors aren’t assessed in your 20s and 30s, they can very quickly ramp up to lead to heart disease at a very young age,” said Dr. Marashdeh.

-3. Give your diet a heart health boost.
+3. Check your diet

 Read next: The Science-Backed Technique That Can Calm Your Anxiety in Under 5 Minutes

-5. Get some shut-eye.
+5. Get some shut-eye

-Did you know that sleeping less than six hours can literally raise your blood pressure the next day?
-Sleep makes that much of a difference in your health, and you should prioritize it just as much as a healthy diet and exercise.
-The American Heart Association says that lack of sleep contributes to heart-health busters like obesity, predisposition to diabetes, high blood pressure, and stroke.
+Did you know that sleeping fewer than six hours per night can raise your blood pressure the next day?
+The American Heart Association warns that lack of sleep can contribute to heart-health busters like obesity, predisposition to diabetes, high blood pressure, and stroke.
+In fact, people who sleep fewer than 6 hours per night are at a 20% higher risk for heart attacks.

 Good food